TheNathannator/PlasticBand/Docs/_Templates/Xbox 360 Base.md

 {
     // Rename and/or redefine the data members here to more closely match the reported data from the controller.
     // The data for XInput devices is always in little-endian order (to my knowledge at least), so keep that in mind when redefining.
-    // Ensure that the struct remains the same size in bytes as the original struct, unless there's data beyond standard XInput
+    // Ensure that the struct remains the same size in bytes as the original struct. bool dpadUp : 1;
-    // data that needs to be included for a complete definition of everything. bool dpadUp : 1;
     bool dpadDown : 1;
     bool dpadLeft : 1;